Supporting members affected by wildfires

 We can put a stop payment on the original cheque and send you the money either through:

 • Having the payment deposited directly into your bank account.
-Contact your case manager to have this set up; or
+Contact the Life and Disability department at 604 419-8040 to have this set up; or

 • Receiving a new cheque to your temporary address.
-Contact your case manager for help with this.
+Contact the Life and Disability department at 604 419-8040 to have this set up.

 3. I am without my prescription medication while I have been evacuated.
 How can I replace my medication?

 Members should contact their pharmacist about refilling medication if they were lost due to the fires.
 If your pharmacy has been affected by the fire, you can contact another pharmacy about refilling your medication.
-You can also contact us if you need assistance at 1-877-PAC-BLUE.
+You can also contact us if you need assistance at 1-877-PAC-BLUE (1 877 722-2583).

 Please reach out and work with your provider(s)/pharmacy to have them re-issue the necessary receipts, documents etc. for your claims.
-Please contact us if you need assistance at 1-877-PAC-BLUE.
+Please contact us if you need assistance at 1-877-PAC-BLUE (1 877 722-2583).

-11. If I have already reached my coverage maximum will the replacement prescription medications and/or equipment be covered?
+10. If I have already reached my coverage maximum will the replacement medical or dental supplies/devices be covered?

 Personal Health Insurance

-1. If I have already reached my coverage maximum will the replacement prescription medications and/or equipment be covered?
+1. If I have already reached my coverage maximum will the replacement medical or dental supplies/devices be covered?

 2. I lost a reimbursement cheque in the fire, how can I get a new cheque?